webdigga/divorce-coach/src/posts/advanced-training-programmes.md

           nonverbal cues and signals you convey as a coach and learn how to use body language effectively to establish rapport, trust, and connection with your clients"
-      - highlight: "Practicing self-care: Develop personalized self-care routines to nurture your own well-being and maintain resilience and balance as a coach, ensuring you remain strong and centered in your practice"
+      - highlight: "Practising self-care: Develop personalised self-care routines to nurture your own well-being and maintain resilience and balance as a coach, ensuring you remain strong and centred in your practice"
       - highlight: "Growing your network: Expand your personal network of trauma recovery specialists and allied professionals, facilitating collaboration and referrals to support your clients' holistic healing